ryan-mcclue/ryan-mcclue/src/knowledge.md

 ## Common
 (sign 1bit)-(exponent 8bits)-(significand/mantissa 23bits)
 1 *     2² *      0.1234

+ingress (act of entering), egress used for traffic

+astable means no stable states, i.e. is not predominatley low or high, e.g. square wave, sine wave etc. oscillator generates wave (could be for carrier or clock)

+A sensor channel is a quantity measured, e.g 3 channel, 3 axis accelerometer

+high impedence is floating as no good path for current to flow. have tri-state GPIOs for multi-bus controllers, i.e. all but one floating so as to not create short circuit.

+malloc and printf are not reentrant coroutine is function that can be suspended at any point, and resume later

+Resistance is purely electric opposition to current flow.
+Impedance is total opposition to current flow.
+When current flows, creates magnetic field.
+For AC, as current changes direction, magnetic field decreases inducing an opposing voltage.
+So, higher frequencies, higher impedance.

+pure water (obtained via ozone treatment) is a very good insulator (our tap water will have chlorine for example)

+HTML not turing-complete, i.e. can't perform data manipulations

+verification: meets requirements (tests)
+validation: meets purpose (clinical trial)
+authenticate: identity (password)
+authorise: privelege (token something used to authorise)

+memory bus set up to transfer 4 bytes at a time on exactly 4 byte boundaries. this alignment is for hardware efficiency if unaligned, and if the hardware supports it, 2 cycles required to get 4bytes

+signed + unsigned (unsigned converted to signed) will typically do sign extension when converting from signed to unsigned

 PIC (Position Independent Code) can be executed anywhere in memory by using relative addresses, e.g. shared libraries The process of converting relative to absolute, i.e. query unresolved symbols at runtime adds a level of indirection